cleanlab/cleanlab/docs/source/index.rst

    from sklearn.linear_model import LogisticRegression from cleanlab.classification import CleanLearning

-   # Train an ML model with noisy labels - 3 lines of code
    cl = CleanLearning(clf=LogisticRegression())  # any sklearn-compatible classifier
    cl.fit(X=train_data, labels=labels)

    # Estimate the predictions you would have gotten if you trained with error-free labels.
    predictions = cl.predict(test_data)